epfml/getting-started/README.md

       runai delete jobs setup-test
     ```

 The `runai submit` command already suffices to run jobs.
-Remember that you can switch between the two contexts of the IC cluster and RCP cluster (e.g. if you need a 80GB A100 GPU, use the RCP cluster) with the command `runai config cluster <cluster-name>` as shown above.
+If that is fine for you, you can jump to the section on using provided images and the run:ai CLI [here](#alternative-workflow-using-the-runai-cli-and-base-docker-images-with-pre-installed-packages).

-**Start a notebook server.** However, we provide a few scripts in this repository to make your life easier to get started.
+However, we provide a few scripts in this repository to make your life easier to get started.

+**Use this repo to start a notebook:**

 1. Clone this repository and create a `user.yaml` file in the root folder of the repo using the template in `templates/user_template.yaml` but <ins>**do not modify the template**</ins>.